Bloodmallet/wowtc/docs/character/threat.md

 - Tank specs/forms have a modifier that increases threat conversion by **450%** (you generate x5.5 damage as threat)
 - Throw Glaive and Heroic Throw gain additional **300%** threat (x4) when executed by a tank spec (the location for that modifier is unknown)
 - Dancing Rune Weapon generates x10 threat from damage that's attributed to the player
-- Tank specs/forms are *supposed* to not generate threat from healing, however it's implemented via blacklisting some in that spec's 'aura' and some on specific spells (*there are exceptions*).
-Since the effects need to be blacklisted expect plenty of exceptions, some notable in Shadowlands are Indomitable, Condensed Anima Sphere and Keg of Heavens, there are very likely others.
+- Tank specs/forms are *supposed* to not generate threat from healing, this is implemented via blacklisting in the spec's 'aura' and on specific spells (*there are exceptions*).

+	Since the effects need to be manually blacklisted expect plenty of exceptions, some notables in Shadowlands are Indomitable, Condensed Anima Sphere and Keg of Heavens, there are very likely others.
-All threat modifiers are multiplicative, eg. *a Protection Warrior casts Taunt followed by Heroic Throw on a target:
+- All threat modifiers are multiplicative, eg. *a Protection Warrior casts Taunt followed by Heroic Throw on a target:

 	Heroic Throw deals 100 damage* and generates `100*5.5*5*4=11000` threat (x5.5 from protection spec, x5 from Taunt debuff, x4 from Heroic Throw modifier).

 ### Threat Modifiers